cat-cfs/twobilliontoolkit/twobilliontoolkit/SpatialTransformer/README.md

 ## Usage

 **Note**: This will need to be run in an ArcGIS Pro environment because it uses its library called Arcpy.
-If you do not know how to do this, please contact someone who for help before continuing because the tool would not work.
-Or if you are able to use the arcpy library on your machine without any restrictions and issues that may also work but has not been tested.
+If you do not know how to do this, please contact someone for help before continuing because the tool will not work.
+Or if you are able to use the arcpy library on your machine outside of the arcgis enironment that may also work but has not been tested.

 To use the Spatial Transformer, run the script from the command line with the following syntax:
 ```
-arcpy_environment_python_path /path/to/spatial_transformer.py [-h] --input input_path --output output_path --gdb gdb_path --master master_data_path --load {datatracker,database} --save {datatracker,database} [--data_tracker_path data_tracker_path] [--attachments attachments_path] [--debug] [--resume]
+arcpy_environment_python_path /path/to/spatial_transformer.py [-h] --input input_path --output output_path --gdb gdb_path --master master_data_path --load {datatracker,database} --save {datatracker,database} [--datatracker_path datatracker_path] [--attachments attachments_path] [--debug] [--resume]
 ```
 - [-h, --help] (optional): List all of the available commands and a description for help.
 - --input input_path : Path to the input directory or compressed file.